How to Write the Harvard University Supplemental Essays 2020-2021

 A better way to approach this prompt would be to analyze an interest that is truly niche such as a specific anime fandom or restoring a brand of cars from the 1960s.
 If you write about restoring cars, for example, you could discuss how this interest has impacted your life and personality.
 Perhaps it has connected you with a small, but like minded group of individuals and has allowed you to find your inner circle.

 Another example could be discussing any health issues you may have encountered in your life, especially those that are not very common.
 For instance, if you have a vision disorder that, if left untreated, progressively causes you to go blind, you could discuss your thoughts around this experience.
 Perhaps you sought treatment and were able to completely regain sight and want to discuss the ability of being able to see for the first time in years.
 This, unlike a more common challenge such as ADHD (although also justifiably challenging), is definitely more rare and unusual and would allow you to stand out among applicants.

 Consider experiences that would distinguish you among a crowd of people.
 Although growing up in an immigrant family is a circumstance that may have affected several aspects of your life, this is not all that “unusual.”
+If you’re going to discuss racial or ethnic background, try to go one layer deeper into a highly specific issue that affected you.
+Examples might be colorism in the South Asian community or immigration’s impact on the Hispanic community.
 In addition, while it is perfectly acceptable to discuss struggles, you want to end your essay with some optimism or positivity to avoid having your essay feel like a rant.

 If you choose to take this route, try to brainstorm a topic that a majority of people likely would not have experienced or encountered.
 However, if you’re struggling with this, there’s no need to worry because there is an endless number of other routes you could take with this essay.
 Not everyone has an unusual circumstance, so perhaps the next few topics will be a better fit.